VSKP MENU

 Part 3: Consumer Apps

-Great companies are built on ambition.
-For vertical SaaS vendors (VSVs), there probably isn’t a more ambitious and audacious move than extending toward consumers.
+Great companies have ambition in excess.
+For vertical SaaS vendors (VSVs), there probably isn’t a more ambitious and audacious move than extending towards consumers.
 The road is narrow and the way windy, but companies that walk this path can build a highly defensible, profitable, and enviable business.

-In Part 1, I discussed front-office applications that help a merchant engage and transact with customers.
-However, those applications stop short of actually generating consumer demand.
+In Part 1, I discussed front office applications that help a merchant engage and transact with customers.
+However, those applications stop short of actually generating net new consumer demand.

-1. Start with value propositions that are closely tied to the front office apps from Part 1 to help increase conversion.
+- Start with value propositions that are closely tied to the front-office apps from Part 1 to help increase conversion.

-3. If possible, leverage multi-merchant network effects to create co-ops (data, identity), ad networks (custom audiences, trade marketing), common payor schemes (aggregate supply pool), and consumer networks (loyalty, demand pools).
+- If possible, leverage multi-merchant network effects to create co-ops (data, identity), ad networks (custom audiences, trade marketing), common-payer schemes (aggregate supply pool), and consumer networks (loyalty, demand pools).

 Step 1: Increasing Conversion & Cart Sizes

 One of the easiest ways for a VSV to create incremental demand is by leveraging the front-office apps it has already built to increase conversion rates or cart sizes.
-(Recall the front-office app options from Part 1).
+(Recall the chart outlining all of your front-office app options from Part 1).
 These approaches create more revenue for merchants, and VSVs can often charge a take rate.
 There are a few ways to do this:

 Personalization, Recommendations, and Bundling